moonrepo/starbase/crates/events/README.md

 - `Continue` - Continues to the next subscriber (default).
 - `Stop` - Stops after this subscriber, discarding subsequent subscribers.
-- `Return` - Like `Stop` but also returns a value for interception.

 ```rust
 #[subscriber]